Mark Jayne

 Following high school, Jayne wrestled at the University of Illinois at Urbana-Champaign.
 During his time there he became a multiple All-American, Big Ten Champion, Las Vegas Invite champion, Midlands champion, and two-time NWCA All-Star Member.
 Jayne was also a two-time captain on the team during the team's regular season Big Ten championship as well as their historic Big Ten tournament championship in 2005, the team's first since 1952.
 He earned three Academic All-American awards and graduated from University of Illinois with Honors.

 Jayne now spends his time as an educator, wrestling coach, and volunteer.
 As wrestling coach he is now head coach at Prairie Ridge after helping out at Batavia and Marmion Academy.
 He has also been the helping in the summers with wrestlers in freestyle and Greco-Roman, including coaching Team Illinois National Team in Fargo, ND.
 In the summer of 2006 Jayne headed to New Orleans to help with Habitat for Humanities following the devastating hurricanes Katrina and Rita.

 Jayne served as head wrestling coach at Crystal Lake's Prairie Ridge High School for three years, 2010–2013.
 His state placers included Zach Synon, Eric English, and Travis Piotrowski.
 In 2012, Jayne started coaching at the newly established Team Poeta Training Center along with former Illini teammates Michael Poeta and Griff Powell.
 Currently Jayne is teaching health at Lakewood St. Edward and coaching the wrestling team.
-The wrestling team has won the state title in 2016, 2017 Duel, 2017, 2018 and 2019 during Jayne's career bringing their current total to 36.
+The wrestling team has won the state title in 2016, 2017 Dual, 2017, 2018 and 2019 during Jayne's career bringing their current total to 36.